How to stop hair loss

 Although no immediate effect may be seen after your first month of taking finasteride, it is highly recommended that you stick with it for a few months as long as you suffer no adverse reactions.

-An expert panel of dermatologists at Merck & Co. found that it takes at least three months to slow down hair loss, six months to grow new hair, and as long as 12 months to verify whether the treatment is effective for you.
+It can take at least three months to slow down hair loss, six months to grow new hair, and as long as 12 months to verify whether the treatment is effective for you.

 If you stop taking finasteride, it is likely that any hair you gained will be lost within 9-12 months.